 If you're hearing noises in the attic or from the wall voids, it could be caused by rats, mice, squirrels, bats, cats, or even insects.
-Typically attic inhabitants will get in through vents or soffits that need repair.
-You must locate how the animal is getting in and repair the access point or points at a time when you are sure they are not in the attic.
-At Quik-Kill Pest Eliminators, we provide trapping and exclusion services if you would rather have someone do this for you.
+Typically, attic inhabitants will get in through vents or soffits that need repair.
+You must locate how the animal is getting in and repair the access point (or points) at a time when you are sure they are not in the attic.
+At Quik-Kill Pest Eliminators, we provide trapping and exclusion services in case you would rather have someone else do this for you.
 You should also note that bats are protected in many states and cannot be disturbed without a special permit during the summer months.

 What are the flying insects in my home?

 Based on environmental conditions, flying insects could be: